microsoft/ProgrammaticCompliance/README.md

 ```

 ## Create the custom policies
+> [!NOTE]
+> There is a limitation to create 500 policy definitions per subscription or management group.
+With this in mind, since there are over 4000 policy definitions to create, the intent is to create about 9 management groups that will host the policy definitions.
+Once the policy definitions are builtin this step will no longer be needed.
 * Create the management groups in which the custom policies will be created
 ```
 .\CreateManagementGroup.ps1 -BaseName <base name of choice for the management group> -Start <starting index> -End <end index not inclusive>